camdoherty/fluxfce-simplified/README.md

 ## Installation

 <p style="color:orange;">
-  <strong>WARNING:</strong> Running the install command will change your theme to Adwaita (Day) and Adwaita-dark (Night) and change desktop wallpapers to white (Day) / black (Night).
-This is expected behavior but UX will be improved in a later release.
+  <strong>Running `fluxfce install` will change your theme desktop wallpapers.
+This is expected but UX will be improved in a later release.</strong>
 </p>

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/camdoherty/fluxfce-simplified.git